fix

 Oren Fine

-Co-Founder and CTO @ SphereX
+Co-Founder and CTO at spherex technologies

 Follow